adversarial-search/LinesOfAction/README.md

+# Adversarial search agent for the game Lines of Action!

+A Student project made by David Stankovski and Jakov Damjanski.
+In this project we have a fully playable implementation of the game and an agent that employs many of the well known search techniques generally used in adversarial search.

+You can download the latest version of our application [here](https://www.dropbox.com/scl/fi/qw1nck0dm8bpd40pema3q/LinesOfAction.jar?rlkey=zct0abwkfzyfzfjqmlvxd7rmx&dl=0 "Download app").

+# Data gathered from simulations

+Bellow we have displayed the data gathered from a series of simulations demonstrating the effects the employed techniques have on our agent

 ## Results obtained from simulating two AI agents with different evaluation functions at same depth
 <div>
 <h4>Results from simulation 1:</h4>